 Located in the South Pacific, some 2300 miles (3,700 kilometers) west of South America, Easter Island is one of the most remote locations on Earth.
 It is a tiny island steeped in ancient mysteries.
 Here are found hundreds of giant heads and torsos carved from stone, known as moai.
 Some are up to 33 feet (10 meters) tall, and an unfinished moai is about 69 feet (21 meters) long.
 They boggle the imagination.
 How, when, and why were they carved and erected?

 There are more mysteries on Easter Island than just giant heads.
 Easter Island is one of the few areas of the Pacific that developed an indigenous written language.
 The rongorongo script is a beautiful artistic creation that was carved in hieroglyphic-like characters on wooden tablets.
-For over a 150 years the rongorongo was misunderstood, but we now have a cogent and compelling theory as to what it represents – see the Plasma, Solar Outbursts, and the End of the Last Ice Age page of this website, under Research Highlights on the top navigation bar).
+For over a 150 years the rongorongo was misunderstood, but we now have a cogent and compelling theory as to what it represents.
+Please see my book Forgotten Civilization for more on this.
 Unfortunately, nineteenth-century missionaries to Easter Island encouraged the natives to burn most of the ronogoronogo tablets.

 The eighteenth-century European discoverers of Easter Island described living "giants" (men some 12 feet tall [3.65 meters] and women 10 feet tall [3 meters]).
 Could these stories be true?
 Ancient legends of giants abound throughout the world.
 Could there be some truth to such legends and could a relict population have persisted on Easter Island right up to European contact?
 Until recently such a notion might have seemed impossible, but with the discovery of a diminutive species of humans (Homo floresiensis), commonly known as "hobbits," that persisted until relatively recent times geologically (up to the end of the last ice age, and some suggest possibly much later) perhaps the notion of a relict population of "giants" is not so crazy after all.